 Headteacher of Newman Catholic College

-Employment will be the biggest challenge, after education, for young people in 2022 and beyond.
-Young people need as much support as they can get, the US Charitable Trust will be doing all it can to support them in 2022 in getting the education they need and the job opportunities they deserve.
+Employment will be the biggest challenge, after education, for young people.
+Young people need as much support as they can get, the Us Charitable Trust will be doing all it can to support them in getting the education they need and the job opportunities they deserve.

 WHAT WE DO